rootifera/the-ddns-thing/README.md

 # cloudflare-ddns-thing

-Are you sick of all the cloudflare ddns tools?
-Are they difficult to configure?
-Are they not working well?
+Had enough of wrangling with those Cloudflare DDNS tools?
+Finding them a tad fiddly to set up?
+And when they do decide to cooperate, is it still a bit hit-or-miss?

-Let me introduce to you, 'cloudflare-ddns-thing'.
+Allow me to introduce you to "Cloudflare-DDNS-Thing."

-'cloudflare-ddns-thing' is  as bad as any other cloudflare ddns tool, if not worse.
-It will probably do some api calls, sometimes it will time out, sometimes it won't work and you won't even know why.
-I don't know either.
+"Cloudflare-DDNS-Thing" is as unreliable as any other Cloudflare DDNS tool, if not worse.
+You might see it making API calls here and there, experiencing the odd timeout, and failing without so much as a hint as to why.
+Frankly, I'm as puzzled as you are.

-Anyway, enjoy!
+Anyway, give it a whirl and see how it goes!